-FIRST IMPRESSIONS I’ve never been as excited as I was about the arrival of a watch as I was about the arrival of the 20'000 FEET.
+FIRST IMPRESSIONS I’ve never been as excited about the arrival of a new watch as I was about the arrival of the 20'000 FEET.
 It was greeted with a huge grin.
 The watch had been incredibly well packed in a number of outer boxes; I think four in total including the 20’000 FEET’s outer cardboard box.

 PRESENTATION The presentation box itself was outstanding; a plush black lacquered wooden box with a sporty yellow lining.
 Inside meticulously wrapped in plastic was the 20'000 FEET.
-I immediately picked it up to feel its weight, for a titanium diver it felt quite heavy, but considering its 6000 meter depth rating, it suddenly felt quite light.
+I immediately picked it up to feel its weight; for a Titanium diver it felt quite heavy, but considering its 6000-meter depth rating, it suddenly felt quite light, again.
 A quick turn of the bezel revealed a nice smooth 60-click cycle, the 20'000 FEET had arrived!

-IN THE BOX Included in the box was; its warranty card, a C.O.S.C certificate, an instruction manual, two strap changing tools, and a high quality articulated rubber strap with divers extension.
+IN THE BOX Included in the box was: its warranty card, a C.O.S.C certificate, an instruction manual, two strap changing tools, and a high quality articulated rubber divers strap with divers extension.

 And one additional item that was included was an insurance certificate.
 CHARMEX have insured each and every 20'000 FEET against theft for up to 2years from the date of purchase.
 I have never heard of a watch company doing this before, it’s a very nice touch; the icing on the cake of what was already a top-notch presentation.

-BEAUTY Aesthetics are subjective, we like what we like; beauty is in the eye of the beholder and all that, not everyone is going to find 28mm thick watch with a 10mm thick sapphire crystal attractive let alone beautiful.
-This is a beast of a watch, but it does have some beautiful features such as its stunning domed sapphire crystal and pearlescent silver-white dial that ever so slightly catches and reflects light and color.
+BEAUTY Aesthetics are subjective, we like what we like; beauty is in the eye of the beholder and all that, not everyone is going to find 28mm thick watch with a 10mm thick Sapphire crystal attractive let alone beautiful.
+This is a beast of a watch, but it does have some beautiful features such as its stunning domed Sapphire crystal and its pearlescent silver-white dial that ever so slightly catches and reflects light and color.

-For a chronograph dial the 20'000 FEET's dial is simple clean and uncluttered totally apt for a dive watch, however would it have benefited from larger hands?
+For a chronograph, the 20'000 FEET's dial is simple, clean and uncluttered totally apt for a dive watch, however, would it have benefited from larger hands?
 In my humble opinion slightly larger hands would have been more in keeping with it being a divers instrument.
 More lume could have been applied and the dial could have been more easily read at a glance.

-MINI SUB When I strap the mini sub that is the 20'000 FEET to my wrist my imagination is stimulated.
-I'm provoked with thoughts of diving into the deep blue .
+MINI SUB When you strap the mini sub that is the 20'000 FEET to your wrist your imagination is stimulated.
+You're provoked with thoughts of diving into the deep blue.
 For me this is what deep diver ownership is all about!

-RUGGEDNESS The 20'000 FEET is great example where ruggedness meets refinement.
+RUGGEDNESS The 20'000 FEET is a great example where ruggedness meets refinement.
 It has all the ruggedness of serious off-road vehicle with the refinement a luxury car.
-The Range Rover of dive watches . . .
+The Range Rover of dive watches!

-AWESOME If you’ve taken the time to read this review then you’re probably already in the market for a 20'000 FEET or like many others have been struck by its sheer awesomeness, and can’t help but read every review or piece of news pertaining to it, but please understand this, I don’t use the word awesome lightly, it's often misused, but finally along comes a watch that is truly worthy of such an adjective . . .
+AWESOME If you’ve taken the time to read this review then you’re probably already in the market for a 20'000 FEET or like many others have been struck by its sheer awesomeness, and can’t help but read every review or piece of news pertaining to it, but please understand, I don’t use the word 'awesome', lightly, it's often misused, but finally along comes a watch that is truly worthy of such an adjective . . .

 The 20'000 is an awesome watch with awesome capabilities, its staggering depth rating denoted by its name make this a watch not unrivaled, but certainly unmatched.

-Because ISO standards for diving watches stipulate a margin of no less than 25%; the 6000meter rated 20'000 FEET is actually water-resistant to 7500meters.
-It is the undisputed champion of the deep; neither Titan nor Neptune himself could argue with this . . .
+WATER-RESISTANCE Because ISO standards for diving watches stipulate a margin of no less than 25%; the 6000 meter rated 20'000 FEET is actually water-resistant to 7500meters.
+It is the undisputed champion of the deep; not even Neptune himself could argue with that!

 WORLD RECORD In 2009 the 20'000 FEET was entered into the Guinness Book of Records for the deepest mechanical dive watch, this was CHARMEX's second entry.
 In 2005 their 12’000 FEET diver was also entered into the books for the same achievement with a 3657meter rating.